kdaily/aws-cli/proposals/pr-contrib-guide.md

 is approved and can be merged and acknowledged as contribution from the community.

-The maintainers will prioritize completing PRs that have had a review over new review requests.
 If a pull request becomes stale but there is sufficient work to complete it, the maintainers will complete the pull request.
 If after review and the maintainers agree that the implementation is not as discussed or there is not significant demand or bandwidth to complete it, the issue may go back to the